Movement Of Emotions

 First: The Global Shift.

 If we operate under the belief that our thoughts and emotions are grounded in our physical body—the endocrine & immune system, the nervous system, the soft tissue, etc.—then changing our physical self (a.k.a. the body) can change the way we experience our thoughts and emotions.
-As we experiment with both our patterns of attention and movement, we not only improve our ability to move but also the way we think and feel.
+As we experiment with both our patterns of attention and movement, we improve not only our ability to move but also the way we think and feel.
 For me, this dramatically transformed my experience of life on a day-to-day basis.

 Second: Acute Moments of Intensity